-The United State president may issue each year a proclamation calling on people in the United States to observe White Cane Safety Day with appropriate ceremonies and activities.
-It is a time when communities across the nation re-affirm their commitment to improve access to basic services for blind and visually impaired people.
+The United States president may issue each year a proclamation calling on people in the United States to observe White Cane Safety Day with appropriate ceremonies and activities.
+Communities across the nation re-affirm their commitment to improve access to basic services for blind and visually impaired people.

 Organizations, such as Lions Clubs International and the National Federation of the Blind, organize promotional activities involving the public as part of a goal to help to increase awareness of the use of the white cane and the laws that govern its use.
 Activities such as visual displays, walks, meetings, public service announcements, and the distribution of t-shirts reminding people about the day are all part of the day’s activities.
 White Cane Safety Day also reminds people that motor vehicles and pedestrians should yield the right of way to blind or visually impaired people using canes.

-Although White Cane Safety Day is a national observance in the United States but it is not a federal public holiday.
+Although White Cane Safety Day is a national observance in the United States, it is not a federal public holiday.

 White Cane Safety Day Observances